-Takamatsu (one hour from Tokushima): Sanuki udon
+Takamatsu (1 hour from Tokushima): Sanuki Udon

 Kagawa prefecture, population about one million, has 800 udon joints.
 The area specialises in the famed Sanuki udon, and the prefectural capital, Takamatsu, is a sure bet to find this dish.
 This is also the port city to get to Naoshima and other ‘art islands’.

 Iya Valley (1.5 hours from Tokushima): Iya Onsen